theegyptexcursionsonline/tourticket/scripts/EMAIL_TESTING_README.md

 ## Notes

-- Test emails are sent to `info@rdmi.in` by default
+- Test emails are sent to `booking@egypt-excursionsonline.com` by default
-- Logo URL is hardcoded to production domain: `preview.egypt-excursionsonline.com`
+- Logo URL is hardcoded to production domain: `egypt-excursionsonline.com`
 - Scripts use sample booking data that represents typical use cases
 - All prices and booking IDs in test emails are fake/sample data